Meet the Team

 Marc Purchin

-Marc Purchin’s vision, goals, education, experience, achievement and reputation combined to prompt the establishment of Purchin Consulting in 1997.
-Beginning some two decades before that, Marc has personally conducted more than 3,000 mediations, mostly through contracts with the California Special Education Hearing Office, the Department of Developmental Disabilities, several public-school districts and numerous non-profit organizations.
-He has additionally developed Alternative Dispute Resolution (ADR) programs for Special Education Local Plan Areas (SELPA) throughout California.
+Marc Purchin founded Purchin Consulting in 1997, building on his vision, goals, education, experience, and reputation.
+With over two decades of experience before that, he has conducted more than 3,300 mediations, primarily through contracts with the California Special Education Hearing Office, the Department of Developmental Disabilities, public school districts, and nonprofit organizations.
+He has also developed Alternative Dispute Resolution (ADR) programs for Special Education Local Plan Areas (SELPA) across California.

-Recently Marc became the proud author of Building Positive Parent and School Partnerships, a user-friendly workbook that creatively gets educators and families on the same side – namely to best serve each student.
-He has been asked to train and speak about the book nationally to family empowerment centers, school districts and a variety of conferences.
+Recently, Marc authored Building Positive Parent and School Partnerships, a practical workbook designed to help educators and families collaborate effectively to support students.
+He has been invited to present and train on the book nationwide, speaking at family empowerment centers, school districts, and conferences.

-As Marc uses the principles of improvisation in almost everything he does, he was especially excited and honored being named in 2024 to serve on the board of the Applied Improvisation Network (AIN), an international non-profit organization.
+Marc applies improvisation principles in his work and is honored and excited to serve on the board of the Applied Improvisation Network (AIN), an international nonprofit organization.

 Gail Nugent

-Gail Nugent and Marc Purchin have collaborated on several training projects and mediation over the last decade.
-Gail has been a leader in conflict resolution for over 25 years, bringing a unique perspective and breadth of experience to any issue.
+Gail Nugent and Marc Purchin have collaborated on many training projects and mediations over the last decade.
+Gail has been a leader in conflict resolution for over 25 years, bringing her insightful perspective and breadth of experience to any issue.
 She has worked with thousands of individuals in more than 100 governmental and non-governmental settings, serving as a mediator, facilitator, dispute resolution consultant, system designer, curriculum developer and trainer.
 Her extensive work with a variety of California agencies and school districts makes her exceptionally qualified to handle the most complex and emotionally charged issues.

 Fran Goldfarb

-Fran Goldfarb, MA, MCHES, CSPS is excited to be joining Purchin Consulting.
-Fran recently retired as the Director of Community Education at the USC University Center for Excellence in Developmental Disabilities Research, Education and Service at Children’s Hospital Los Angeles (USC UCEDD CHLA).
+Fran Goldfarb, MA, MCHES, CSPS recently retired as the Director of Community Education at the USC University Center for Excellence in Developmental Disabilities Research, Education and Service at Children’s Hospital Los Angeles.
 She served as the Family Support Discipline Director in LEND, their advanced level interdisciplinary training program.
-Ms. Goldfarb has a bachelor’s degree in Human Development and a master’s degree in Social Science.
-She is credentialed as a Master Certified Health Education Specialist.
-She was also the first person in California credentialed as a Certified Family Peer Specialist.
-Together with her husband, she founded and facilitates the Los Angeles Asperger Syndrome Parent Support Group.
-Most importantly, she is the parent of an adult son with a developmental disability and other psychiatric disabilities.
+She has a Bachelor’s degree in Human Development, a Master’s degree in Social Science, and is credentialed as a Master Certified Health Education Specialist, not to mention being the first person in California credentialed as a Certified Family Peer Specialist.
+Together with her husband, Fran founded and facilitates the Los Angeles Asperger Syndrome Parent Support Group.
+She is the parent of an adult son with a developmental disability and other psychiatric disabilities.

 Kelly Sayce

-While the majority of her career has focused on building relationships across disparate groups within the natural resource sector, the past three years have led Kelly to expand her alternative dispute resolution expertise into the field of education.
+While the majority of her career has focused on building relationships across disparate groups within the Natural Resources sector, the past three years have led Kelly to expand her alternative dispute resolution expertise into the field of Education.
 Working with the Institute for Nonviolence in Los Angeles, Kelly has developed peer mediation programs aimed at building social-emotional skills in underserved youth to help transform community-based conflict into positive action.
-Kelly facilitates intensive meeting facilitation trainings for school district administrators, specifically in the area of running effective I.E.P. team meetings.
+Kelly provides intensive meeting facilitation trainings for school district administrators, specifically in the area of running effective I.E.P. team meetings.
 She is a certified mediator with the Los Angeles City Attorney’s Dispute Resolution Program.